arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-12-the-conferences-leading-the-future-of-food.md

 > > Dr. Mark Post with the _first_ cultured meat burger

 In [July](https://www.cell.ag/july-2018-month-in-review/), Mosa Meat raised [**$8.8 million**](//medium.com/cellagri/mosa-meat-raises-8-8m-in-funding-to-change-the-hamburger-7e3d1aedfcc9) in its Series A funding to become the _first_ European cell ag startup to receive venture funding.
-Mosa Meat was founded by Dr. Mark Post, the research behind the _first public_ cultured meat taste test in August 2013.
+Mosa Meat was founded by Dr. Mark Post, the researcher behind the _first public_ cultured meat taste test in August 2013.

 In [September](//www.cell.ag/september-2018-month-in-review/), new startup Meatable raised [$3.5 million](//medium.com/cellagri/meatable-raises-3-5-million-to-bring-cell-based-meat-to-netherlands-aa39e9dc4b8b) to complete their seed round of funding.
 Interestingly, Meatable’s Chief Technology Officer, Daan Luining, was part of the research team under Dr. Post that developed the _first_ burgers in August 2013.